Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Network Architecture

-\textbf{The decoder has the risk of over-fitting to the reconstruction task, thus offering little benefits for downstream tasks.} For the MG method, the model with a randomly-initialized decoder achieve comparable performance to the pretrained decoder, while the absence of the pretrained encoder results in noticeable performance degradation.
-On the one hand, this overturns the declaration in the previous work that pretraining decoder provides a huge boost on target performance \citep{tao2020rubikpp}.
-We argue that the advantages of the designed SSL task might come from better representations in the pretrained encoder instead of the decoder.
-In the generative SSL, the encoder aims to learn valuable rich anatomical information and the decoder has to recover pixel values from encoded representations.
-Thus, the decoder could risk the overfitting to local visual details of volumes.
-Although such fine-grained features are useful for localizing regions of interest, pixel classification relies more on high-level semantic features.
-Consequently, the features in the decoder might not be well transferable for segmentation.
-Nonetheless, PCRL avoids overfitting visual details by introducing contrastive learning and transformation-conditioned reconstruction into the pretext task, thereby providing a more valuable decoder for transfer.
-On the other hand, the poor performance of only transferring decoder prove that it is not feasible to initialize parameters in a truncated manner by randomly initializing previous layers (encoder) and transferring pretrained parameters after these layers (decoder).
+\textbf{The decoder risks over-fitting to the reconstruction task, thus offering little benefits for downstream tasks.} In MG, the model with a randomly-initialized decoder achieves comparable performance to the pretrained decoder, while the absence of the pretrained encoder results in noticeable performance degradation.
+On the one hand, this overturns the declaration in the previous work that the pretraining decoder provides a huge boost on target performance \citep{tao2020revisiting}.
+We argue that the advantages of the SSL task might come from valuable anatomical information learned by the encoder rather than pixel-wise details in the decoder.
+Nonetheless, PCRL avoids overfitting to visual details by introducing contrastive learning and transformation-conditioned reconstruction into the SSL framework, thereby providing a more transferable decoder.
+On the other hand, the poor performance of only transferring the decoder proves that it is not feasible to initialize parameters in a truncated manner of randomly initializing previous layers (encoder) and transferring pretrained parameters after these layers (decoder).
 To ensure the validity of the self-supervised learned representations, the transferred parameters should not be disconnected.